 Use of word processing software

 Regardless of the file format of the original submission, at revision you must provide us with an editable file of the entire article.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on processing the article.
 The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier).
 See also the section on Electronic artwork.

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

 World Development uses the American Psychological Associations reference style.
 For details, see the following website: http://owl.english.purdue.edu/owl/resource/560/01/(Examples are given in the section on References on pp. 2 and 3 of this document.)

 The journal uses gender-neutral language.
 For example, ‘man’ is not acceptable as a generic term (‘human’ is).
 Masculine pronouns should be applied only to males.
 World Development uses American rather than British spelling.
 Numbers from zero to nine should be written out (e.g., three); Arabic numerals should be used for all other numbers (e.g., 14).
 Dates should be written as follows: April 14, 2010.Order of Presentation

 - Abstract of the paper --The abstract of your paper is a critical part of your manuscript, it plays a central role in the review process.
 Please include the Abstract text within the Manuscript file that you upload (the Abstract should precede the manuscript text).
-Abstracts should be 150-300 words long -- Clearly written to convey the salient features of your paper, they should include the following:
+Abstracts should be be a maximum of 300 words -- Clearly written to convey the salient features of your paper, they should include the following:

 • A sentence or two at the beginning to provide a basic introduction to your work, phrased so as to be understandable to anyone interested in development;